 Hours.
 Students are strongly encouraged to schedule appointments to minimize waiting time and to allow students the opportunity to establish a relationship with one clinician.
-Appointments are available by calling 480/965-3349.
-Patients with urgent health care problems may be seen at the Student Health and Wellness Center's Acute Care Clinic on a same-day basis.
+Appointments are available by calling 480/ 965-3349.
+Patients with urgent health care problems may be seen at the Campus Health Service Acute Care Clinic on a same-day basis.
 The clinic is open weekdays from 9 A.M. to 5:30 P.M.
 Fees.
-Full-time students are charged for primary care visits at the Student Health and Wellness Center and for consultant visits, radiological procedures, laboratory procedures, medications, certain special or surgical procedures, and certain health education services.
+Full-time students are charged for primary care visits at Campus Health Service and for consultant visits, radio-logical procedures, laboratory procedures, medications, certain special or surgical procedures, and certain health education services.
 Patients receiving medical treatment off campus, such as consultations, emergency care, and hospitalization, are responsible for any resulting charges.

 Insurance.
-While the Student Health and Wellness Center provides comprehensive ambulatory care, it is not a substitute for health insurance.
+While Campus Health Service provides comprehensive ambulatory care, it is not a substitute for health insurance.
 Medical insurance coverage is strongly recommended for all students and is required for international students.
 Eligible students and dependents may enroll in health insurance coverage arranged by ASU.
 Dependents must complete an application and may require underwriting approval by the insurance carrier.
 The coverage assists students in paying for laboratory and radiology procedures, off-campus consultations, hospitalization, surgery, and emergency and after-hours care.
-Students may purchase health insurance through SunDial, the ASU touchtone telephone registration system, or at Student Health.
-For more information, call the Student Health and Wellness Center's insurance office at 480/965-2411.
+Students may purchase health insurance through SunDial, the ASU touch-tone telephone registration system, or at Student Health.

+For more information, call the Campus Health Service insurance office at 480/965-2411.

 Bridge Discount Program.
-This discount program reduces the total health care costs for certain services rendered at the Student Health and Wellness Center.
-Students enrolled in this program are charged co-payments for specialist visits, basic x-rays, and laboratory tests.
-More information is available on the Web site at www.asu.edu/health, or by calling 480/965-2411.
+This discount program reduces the total health care costs for certain services rendered at Campus Health Service.
+Students enrolled in this program are charged co-payments for specialist visits, basic x rays, and laboratory tests.

+For more information, call 480/965-2411, or access the Web site at www.asu.edu/studentaffairs/health.